 Assessment Planning Sheet This document allows you to record planned activities for a unit and ensure that all Assessment Criteria can be met and evidenced.
-Planner This document allows you to record planned dates for completion of assessment and IQA of each unit within a qualification or course run.
+Assessment Plan This document allows you to record planned dates for completion of assessment and IQA of each unit within a qualification or course run.
 Assessment Activity Front Sheet This document template allows Providers to outline the scope of each specific assessment activity, allowing tutors / assessors to detail tasks and list resources needed.
-Assessment and Delivery (Online Training) This course will support you to develop assessment activities that meet the requirements of Open Awards Qualifications.